-Youth Group Activities for the weekend program includes a myriad of classes and activities.
+Youth Group Activities for the weekend & mid-week programs includes a myriad of classes and activities.
 Our core classes consist of 4 specific activities that are included in every camp program.

 Ranchhands have a western riding lesson taught by the ranch’s certified riding instructors and their assistants.
 Geared toward beginners.

 Riders must wear a current ASTM-SEI approved equestrian riding helmet at all times while on horseback.
 (Yes, helmets do “expire”; if your rider’s helmet has a manufacturing date (check the label) older than 5 years it’s time to replace.)
 Helmets are provided by Rawhide Ranch or you are welcome to bring your own approved equestrian helmet.
 (Bike helmets are not acceptable.)

 Learning vaulting (gymnastics on horseback) techniques is an ideal way to help new riders understand posture, leg contact and balance from the beginning.
 For more experienced riders, vaulting techniques help them gain insight into timing of strides and rhythm as well.